paradigmn/ultrastar_pitch/README.md

 ### implementation
 The software takes a timed USDX file and the corresponding audio file.
 The song is converted into a mono wav file and gets split into the predefined audio segments.
 These chunks are divided into blocks to be fourier transformed and averaged.
 The output is fed into a neuronal network to determine the pitch.

 The deep learning model was trained by a large karaoke database.
-It uses an averaged, absolute, right half fft of 2048 samples length (1025 features).
-The training data was filtered beforehand by checking the label against a sliding harmonic classifier.
 The model structure can be derived from its name.
-E.g: "keras\_tf\_1025\_240\_120\_12\_fft\_0.model" stands for a Keras model, which uses the Tensorflow backend.
-It takes 1025 input values, has two hidden layers with 240 and 120 nodes and 12 outputs.
-Furthermore the input was fft transformed and the model revision is 0.
+E.g: "tf2\_256\_96\_12\_astft\_pca\_0.model" stands for a tensorflow 2 model, which takes 256 input values, has a hidden layers with 96 nodes and 12 outputs.
+Furthermore the input was averaged short time fourier transformed and decomposed with PCA.
+The model revision is 0.

 ### accuracy
 The precision of this method changes greatly with the analyzed audio.
 For example a ballad with slow background music and a strong female voice can get an accuracy of over 90%, while a rock song with loud background music and a rough male voice can drop below 30%.

-The average accuracy of the current approach is roughly 75%.

 To get a  better impression, you can use the "-a" flag on a song which was already translated:
 `ultrastar-pitch -a`